What’s happening with the building project?

 In January 2016 we began the first stage of a $6 million Capital Campaign.
 Early gifts to that campaign have already been committed.
 We hope to complete the campaign before the end of 2018.

 When will the project be completed?

-Depending on the pace of fundraising, we intend to start remodeling in the Fall of 2017 with the intention to occupy the building by the Summer of 2018.
+Depending on the pace of fundraising, we have begun remodeling as of the the Fall of 2017 with the intention to occupy the building by the end of 2018.